benhutchinson/Instagram/README.md

 -webkit-filter: grayscale(100%) brightness(10) drop-shadow(1px 1px 1px rgba(4,40,71,.8));
 ```

-- How to extend Devise to offer a more intuitive username-based log-in rather than just email
+- How to extend Devise to offer a more intuitive username-based log-in rather than just email and add an avatar image to a username

 - How to use jQuery to allow a user to submit from a textarea element by simply pressing enter rather than clicking a traditional submit button.